-This feature is available for United States only.
-Job seekers who try to text 464646 outside of the United States will not get responses.
+This feature is only available in the United States.
+Job seekers who attempt to text 464646 outside of the United States will not receive a response.

 Text to Apply by Fountain is a mobile engagement solution that allows job seekers to text a keyword (ex: JOBS) to shortcode 464646 to begin the application process directly from their mobile device of choice.
 Text to Apply enables employers to capture applicant data while providing an engaging candidate experience anytime, anywhere.

 You'll need to create a unique keyword for your job.
 Think of keywords as UTMs which you can use to track where your applicants are coming from and how effective your campaigns are.
 Because keywords act like UTM parameters, we recommend one keyword per unique marketing campaign.
 For example, the keyword for a billboard should be different than the keyword on posters to allow you to track which medium was more effective in bringing in more interested applicants, and help guide your next marketing plan.
 You may also consider using different keywords to track other variations such as wording, graphic used, colors, location of the poster, etc.

 - Navigate to Company Settings by clicking on your profile image on the top right.